Gainesville Regional Transit System

 Gainesville Regional Transit System is the local area transit corporation that serves the Gainesville, Alachua County, Florida area, the University of Florida and Santa Fe College campuses.
-It presently serves 40 city routes (19 on Saturdays, 16 on Sundays), 10 campus routes, and five "Later Gator" routes.
+It presently serves 40 city routes (19 on Saturdays, 16 on Sundays) and 10 campus routes.
 Paratransit (ADA) service is also provided to anyone with a Gainesville address.

 City routes

 Campus Service

 10 RTS routes operate on the University of Florida (UF) campus.
 These include "park and ride" and circulator routes.
 UF and Santa Fe College (SF) students have prepaid unlimited access to RTS services through a transportation fee attached to each credit hour for undergraduates.
 UF faculty, staff, spouses and retirees have unlimited prepaid access through the RTS Employee Bus Pass Program, as do SF faculty, staff and students.

 Later Gator

 Later Gator is a late night service that provides safe, late night service for students between campus, downtown, the Oaks Mall and southwest Gainesville through five routes.
 This service has been cancelled with no clear future plans to return service to the routes.